Try these kueh delivery options for a taste of tradition

 1. One Kueh At A Time

 Local gourmands and celebrity chefs have raved about the Teochew-style soon kueh sold at One Kueh At A Time.
-Each hand-stuffed kueh is packed with flavour, and wrapped with a delicate, silky rice flour skin.
-Purists can opt for the Classic ($9.60 for six pieces) soon kueh is filled with juicy radish chunks that burst with each chew.
-Go for their more contemporary flavours such as the smoky Bak Kwa ($25) and the punchy Haebi Hiam ($15 for six pieces).
+Each hand-stuffed kueh is wrapped in a delicate, silky rice flour skin.
+Purists can opt for the Classic ($9.60 for six pieces) soon kueh, filled with juicy shreds of radish.
+Meanwhile, the more adventurous can consider contemporary flavours such as the smoky Bak Kwa ($15 for six pieces) and punchy Haebi Hiam ($15 for six pieces).
 You can even purchase the frozen versions, if you’d like to enjoy them freshly steamed at home.

 2. Ji Xiang Confectionery

-Boasting 42 years of experience in the business, this old-school confectionery at Everton Park still makes all their ang ku kueh by hand.
-They started out with only two kueh flavours, the classic Peanut ($0.90) and Sweet Bean Paste ($0.90), but quickly branched out to many other flavours including Salted Bean ($0.90), Corn ($0.90), Yam ($1).
+Situated in Everton Park is Ji Xiang Confectionery, an old-school confectionery that still makes all their ang ku kueh by hand.
+They started out with only two kueh flavours, the classic Peanut ($1) and Sweet Bean Paste ($1), but quickly branched out to many other flavours including Salted Bean ($1), Corn ($1) and Yam ($1).
 To order, simply contact them at 9888 8500 or 9270 0510.

 3. Molly’s Nonya Kueh

-Molly’s Nonya Kueh began operating at Simon Road in 1983 before moving to Hougang in 1992, and the 37 year-old stall has been selling traditional kueh there since.
-The old-school confectionery has over 80 items on their menu, ranging from sweet Banana Cake ($1) to the classic Kueh Lapis ($0.70), as well as savoury slabs of Nonya Spicy Fish Otah ($0.60).
+Molly’s Nonya Kueh began operating at Simon Road in 1983 before moving to Hougang in 1992, and the 38-year-old stall has been selling traditional kueh there since.
+The old-school confectionery has over 80 items on their menu, ranging from sweet Banana Cake ($1) to the classic Kueh Lapis ($0.70).

-They have a $10 flat delivery charge, and a minimum order of $50.
-For free delivery, place an order that exceeds $100.
-They deliver from Monday to Saturday, between 9am and 5pm.
-To get your orders fulfilled by a specific date, place your orders at least three days in advance.
+Delivery charges start from $10, with a minimum order of $50.
+This fee is waived for orders that exceed $100!
+To get your orders fulfilled by a specific date, place them at least three days in advance.

 4. Ah Yee’s Soon Kueh

-Ah Yee’s Soon Kueh is a family business embedded with history, since the recipe and skills behind their traditional pieces had been passed down for generations.
-Their plump Soon Kueh ($1.40) are stuffed with bamboo shoots, turnips, carrots, minced mushrooms, and fried hae bee.
-For something sweet, go for their Yam Kueh ($1.40) which is filled with luscious shredded bits of pumpkin and yam.
+Ah Yee’s Soon Kueh is a family business embedded with history, as the recipes and skills behind their traditional pieces have been passed down for generations.
+Their plump Soon Kueh ($1.50) are stuffed with bamboo shoots, turnips, carrots, minced mushrooms, and fried hae bee.
+There’s also the Yam Kueh ($1.50), which features luscious bits of pumpkin and yam.
 Here, their kueh delivery fees and minimum order amounts vary based on your location.